*South Pas Back Then

 Growing up next to Garfield Park was a real treat.
 Several events took place in the park.
 The most interesting was Scout Day.

 That night, meat wrapped in gunny sacks was placed in a pit covered with coals from the fire.
 The next morning scout troops from all over set up displays around Garfield Park.
-Teepees were set up, a rope bridge built and several competitions took place including log chopping.
+Teepees were set up, a rope bridge was built and several competitions took place including log chopping.
 A long line formed for the barbeque meal.

 One time, three SPHS pranksters covered head to toe in mud, ran through the Scout Day crowd.
 They looked like aliens.